What is natural gelatin?

 So why do we need to source the substance from cow’s bones if in fact, the collagen we produce is the most abundant protein in our body?

 The reason is simple, as we age we produce less collagen, which decreases each year as we get older.
 An example of this process is our skin losing its firmness as we age.
 Due to the fact that the part of cows that contain the beneficial collagen we do not usually consume, then the extraction by boiling bones is necessary to gain its benefits.

-The gastrointestinal mucosa is the crucially important barrier lining of the gastrointestinal (GI) tract which consists of the mouth, oesophagus, stomach, intestines, and anus.
+Our gastrointestinal mucosa is a crucially important barrier lining of the gastrointestinal (GI) tract which consists of the mouth, oesophagus, stomach, intestines, and anus.